 The first one is about a guy named Elijah.
 Elijah was a prophet of God.
 He had just boldly stood up to an evil king named Ahab and his wife Jezebel.
 Elijah took a stand, and called people to return to God.
 He challenged the false prophets of the false gods to a test and saw God reveal himself in a powerful way.
 Elijah had just had a huge victory.
 Let’s see what happened next.
 (1 Kings 18)

 Allow the group to discuss.
 He was afraid and running for his life.
 He was probably physically and emotionally tired.
-From the chapter before we know that he was probably coming down off a huge adrenalin rush (v.3).
-He told the Lord he was done and wanted to die (v.4).
+From the chapter before we know that he was probably coming down off a huge adrenaline rush (verse 3).
+He told the Lord he was done and wanted to die (verse 4).
 He had been serving the Lord, but the people weren’t responding.
 Maybe he felt a sense of failure, hopelessness or “what’s the point?”
-He told God he was the only prophet left and now there was a hit out on him (v.10, 14).
+He told God he was the only prophet left and now there was a hit out on him (verses 10, 14).

 2. How did the Lord respond to Elijah?

 He strengthened him.
 Gave him food and had him rest.
 (He met physical needs and allowed him to sleep.
 Later they talked.)
 He reminded Elijah of his power.
 He listened to what Elijah was feeling and spoke truth to him.
 He gave him others to stand with him.

 We don’t know.
 We do know that from when he first told God he wanted to die, there were at least 40 days and 40 nights.
 And it seemed from the second and third conversations with God that he was still feeling the same despair after those 40 days.
 This shows us that there is not always a quick fix for depression.